-Weapon
+Weapon Registration

 All personal weapons, to include firearms, must be registered at the Barracks.
 To register a weapon, Marines need to bring their military ID and the weapon, properly secured, to PMO where it will be registered in the national database and then the Marine will be escorted to the Armory where the weapon will be stored.

-If checking in during non-working hours, Marines will turn their weapon into the Officer of the Day.
+If checking in during non-working hours, Marines will turn their weapon into the Officer of the Day, where the weapon will be stored in the ready for issue facility.